Penghu Airport: History

-Penghu Airport opened in 1957 with a focus on military personnel and cargo transportation.
+Initially based in Penghu was Wude Airfield, which became obsolete by the 1950s, as the Republic of China Air Force required a larger airfield for jet aircraft and heavier transports.
+Subsequently, Penghu Airport opened in 1957 with a focus on military personnel and cargo transportation.
 The construction of the new terminal began in 1966 and was subordinate to Kaohsiung Airport.
 The airport was officially established as a Type C airport and began operations on 1 August 1977.

 In August 2004, the second phase of a new terminal was completed, which included the waiting room and terminal building.
 In June 2015, a new instrument landing system at the airport was inaugurated which was expected to improve safety, reducing the visibility requirement for the runway from 1,600 to 1,200 metres.

 On 30 July 2018, the Civil Aviation Administration announced that Magong Airport would be renamed to Penghu Airport on 9 August 2018.

 On 22 September 2020, President Tsai Ing-wen visited Penghu Magong Air Force base and praised the "heroic performance" of the pilots and crews who had intercepted and driven away Chinese (PRC) aircraft over the weekend.